Petter Sørlle, 1884-1933

 Norwegian biologist Lauritz Sømme worked at the Signy Island scientific station in 1979-80 and on his return to Norway located Signy Sørlle in Oslo.
 The base personnel of Signy station then sent her a bouquet of flowers each year on her birthday.
 A representative of British Antarctic Survey, D.D.
 Wynn-Williams visited Signy in Oslo and a large framed photograph of Signy has hung in the base from shortly after that meeting.

-I am very pleased to able to present this information about Petter Sørlle and his family after I unexpectedly received an email from Signy Sørlle's granddaughter Anne Lind in Norway January 2005.
+I am very pleased to able to present this information about Petter Sørlle and his family after I unexpectedly received an email from Signy Sørlle's granddaughter Anne Lind from Norway in January 2005.

 Petter Sørlle made many whaling trips in the Antarctic.